 Contrary to the economists’ dogmatic insistence that the whole world should specialize, specialize, specialize – which means becoming completely dependent on other people for almost everything one needs to survive – the goal of all poor farmers should be, first and foremost, to grow enough food to feed their family.
 Second, once this primary objective has been achieved, to grow food that one can sell to others to make some money, if possible in local markets.
 One should be wary of selling to foreign markets, since these can be extremely fickle and indifferent, with prices changing from year to year, or even from month to month, due, in part, to the entry of new producers – changes which can wreak havoc on a small farmer who doesn’t have much to sell, or who is entirely dependent on these impersonal and uncaring markets for one’s livelihood.

 As these six questions and answers show, the ignorant, miseducated fools known as economists will work your ruin if you are so foolish as to follow their false or self-interested advice.
-Instead, if they ever appear on your doorstep, what you must do is take a stick and chase these dangerous ignoramuses out of your village, while making it clear that they are not welcome on your land, and that you will not let them ruin your and your family’s lives with their foolish advice.
+Instead, if they ever appear on your doorstep or in your village, what you must do is take a stick and chase these dangerous ignoramuses out of your village, while making it clear that they are not welcome on your land, and that you will not let them ruin your and your family’s lives with their foolish advice.